sangam14/Docker/Docker Compose/flask-redis/Commands.md

 Now, we can build the same application stack on another machine by pulling it.

-transfer compose file there - scp
+First, transfer compose file to the new machine.
+You can use SCP for this.

 ```
 [node2] (local) root@192.168.0.12 /test/Docker/Docker Compose/flask-redis